 Exploring New Zealand’s Siberia Valley

 When the name “Siberia” is mentioned, most people get an image of the vast, cold, barren tundra of Russian Siberia.
 Many don’t know that New Zealand too has a valley named Siberia, nestled deep in the mountains of Mount Aspiring National Park.
-An impressive glacial valley framed by tall snowy peaks and lush native forest, with the crystal-clear Siberia Stream flowing through the middle, New Zealand’s Siberia Valley is a spectacular place to visit for a day trip or overnight adventure.
+One of 13 New Zealand National Parks, Mt Aspiring National Park is home to many impressive glacial valleys framed by tall snowy peaks and lush native forest.
+In Siberia Valley the crystal-clear Siberia Stream flows through the middle, flanked by wide tussock grassland carved out by the glaciers slow passage.
+It's a unique and spectacular place to visit for a day trip or overnight adventure.

 How to get there